-Virus contact tracing is the process epidemiologists are now using to shed light on how the coronavirus (COVID-19) is spread.
+Virus contact tracing is the process epidemiologists are now using (as of August 2020) to shed light on how the coronavirus (COVID-19) is spread.
 But this is not by any means a new process.

 The first instance when virus contact tracing was used occurred during the cholera epidemic in the 19th century in England largely through the efforts of a young doctor by the name of John Snow.